OMT: Osteopathic Manual Therapy

 Why Focus on Soft Tissues?

-Soft tissues determine your posture.
-When posture is off, function is off—leading to discomfort, poor movement, or even injury.
-By carefully working on fascia and other tissues, we:
+Your soft tissues decide how you hold yourself—i.e., your posture.
+When posture goes downhill, function follows.
+By carefully working on the fascia and other tissues, we:

-• Restore normal flow of fluids (blood, lymph, etc.) to promote healing.
+• Restore fluid flow (blood, lymph, etc.) to speed healing.

 How is this different than Physical therapy, Chiropractic and Massage Therapy?